ncatlab/nlab-content/pages/6118.md

 so the first equation implies the third.
 Which in turn implies the second, since we know by proposition \ref{topology} that collections $\mathcal{O}$ of the form $\tau(\xi)$ are topologies.
 The second equation trivially implies the first.
 =--

-We now break up our Main Theorem into the following two theorems.
+We now break up our Main Theorem \ref{conc} into the following two theorems.

 +-- {: .num_theorem}
 ###### Theorem